RGD-33 grenade

-The Soviet RGD-33 (Ручная Граната Дьяконова образца 33 года >Ruchnaya Granata Djakonova obraztsa 33 goda, "Hand Grenade, Dyakonov design, pattern year 1933") is a dual use (offensive and defensive) stick grenade developed in 1933.
+The RGD-33 (Ручная Граната Дьяконова образца 33 года) is a Soviet dual use (offensive and defensive) stick grenade developed in 1933.

 Designed to replace the RG-14/30 which was an improved World War I vintage design, the RGD-33 proved to be overly complex to operate (especially in the hands of hastily trained conscripts), and too complex to easily produce during the Great Patriotic War.
 It was replaced in service with a simpler design, the RG-42, though it remained in service with naval infantry units for the remainder of the war.

 In the post-war period, despite being obsolete in the USSR, the RGD-33 would continue to see use in Korea and Vietnam.

 Design

 The grenade replaced the RG-14/30, which was a World War I vintage design with an improved arming system.
 The RGD-33 is composed of four separate pieces: a cylindrical head containing 85 g of TNT filling, a fragmentation sleeve that was only used when thrown under the protection of a trench or cover, the throwing handle which contains the igniter, and the fuse.

 The grenade was distributed to troops in both assembled and disassambled (head separated from the handle) forms; riflemen carried the assembled grenades and fuses separately in a grenade pouch.
 Each fuse was wrapped separately in paper or cloth and stored in special pockets of the pouch.
 Before use the fuse is inserted into the grenade head.

 Described by Rottman as "the most complex grenade to operate," the RGD-33 was too complicated to handle, specially in the hands of poorly educated peasant conscripts under the stress of combat situations.

 Before arming, a safety switch on the outer handle must be released by flipping it to the left unlocking the inner and outer handles; the inner handle remains fixed and the outer handle rotates.
 The operator then grasps the warhead with their offhand and grips the handle with their throwing hand.
 The handle is then pulled back, rotated clockwise to the right and pushed in; a red dot will appear in the window to indicate it was now cocked.
 The safety is now moved to the right to cover the red dot in the cutout, making it safe.
 The cover on the top of the grenade head was opened, the fuse inserted and the cover closed; it is disarmed by pushing the catch open, causing the fuze to pop out and be retrieved.